atk4/core/docs/container.md

 Add element into container.
 Normally you should create a method add() inside your class that will execute this method.
-Because multiple traits will want to contribute to your add() method, you should see sample implementation in {php:class}`ContainerTrait::add`.
+Because multiple traits will want to contribute to your add() method, you should see sample implementation in {php:meth}`ContainerTrait::add`.

 Your minimum code should be: